ctools/ctools/doc/source/users/tutorials/howto/howto_phasecurve.rst

    Upper energy limit (TeV) [160.0]
    Output event list or observation definition XML file [obs_vela_phased_selected.xml] obs_vela_phased_prob_selected.xml

 The selected events as a function of phase are displayed below.
-There is now a hint for a phase dependence of the event rate, although this hint is not very significant.
+The background is considerably reduced with respect to the simple radius cut that was used before, and the pulsations of the Vela pulsar are now clearly visible.

 .. figure:: howto_phasecurve_probphases.png
    :width: 600px
    :align: center

-   *Phase histogram of events for events having a probability of >20% in originating from the Vela pulsar*
+   *Phase histogram of events for events having a probability of >10% in originating from the Vela pulsar*

 Since every event in the event files of the Data Challenge is tagged with a Monte Carlo identifier that specifies from which model component it was